codr7/emash/README.md

 ```

 ### post e-mail
-The message is sent automagically when an empty line is entered in the body.
+The message is posted as soon as an empty line is entered in the body.

 ```
 emash> post